Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Methodology

 An additional motivation for using ITS arises from examining how each term of the joint Dirac measure contributes to the PoF.
 As shown in Eq.~\eqref{eq:ouq_canonical}, the Dirac supports determine whether a term contributes, while the Dirac weights determine the magnitude of that contribution.
 The contribution of a joint term is on the order of \(O(t^m)\), where \(t\) denotes a representative weight.
 Thus, for large \(m\), contributions from terms with small weights become negligible.
 In other words, computational effort should focus on combinations with relatively large weights.
 As illustrated in Fig.~\ref{fig:inverse}(b), ITS automatically emphasizes these dominant terms (e.g., $t_1$ compared with $t_2$ in Fig.~\ref{fig:inverse}(b)).
 Dirac supports with larger weights are selected more frequently, while those with very small weights are rarely sampled.

 To compute a single PoF value, the ITS approach requires $N_{\mathrm{ITS}}$ evaluations of the forward map and its associated indicator function.
 The accuracy of ITS also depends on the number of samples: larger sample sizes generally yield more accurate approximations.
+Therefore, in practice, $N_{\mathrm{ITS}}$ should be chosen so that the sampling error is small relative to the changes in the PoF values being compared during optimization.
 However, for low-dimensional problems, the cost of ITS may exceed that of directly evaluating the PoF using all Dirac combinations, since \((K(r+1))^m\) may be smaller than \(N_{\mathrm{ITS}}\).
 Therefore, we introduce a threshold to decide whether ITS should be used.
 Specifically, if \((K(r+1))^m < N_{\mathrm{ITS}}\), we compute the PoF exactly using the original Dirac measure.
 Otherwise, when \((K(r+1))^m \ge N_{\mathrm{ITS}}\), we employ ITS with \(N_{\mathrm{ITS}}\) samples to approximate the PoF.

 Moreover, to stabilize the search for extremal PoF values, we employ the Common Random Numbers (CRN) variance reduction technique~\cite{carlo2001monte, rossetti2023simulation}.
 A single large vector of uniform random numbers is generated once and reused for the sampling step of every candidate measure evaluated.
 This induces positive correlation between the PoF estimates of similar candidates, reducing the variance of their differences and enabling a more reliable and efficient optimization process.